dba-git/kafka_smart_rebalancer/README.md

 # Why a(nother) Kafka rebalancer

-I wrote this Kafka rebalancer because I was unhappy with the one provided by Kafka itself.
+I wrote this Kafka rebalancer because I was unhappy with the official one provided by Kafka itself.

 The official rebalancer creates a random layout resulting in unnecessary data reallocation over the Kafka cluster.

 This rebalancer instead tries to minimize the amount of partitions moved.

+It is important if not foundamental especially on big clusters to approach the partitions reassignment using a "Least Effort" approach.

 # Why in bash